The Drew Pavlou case: business with China versus the American lobby

 The wild card in this case is the pro-American lobby in Australia.
 They are really powerful and should they take up his case and want Drew to win, they will make it happen.
 Neither UQ management nor the whole of Queensland politics could stand against them.
 This lobby is basically in control of the Australian armed forces, of its secret services, of various think tanks (ASIO and the like), and many of the federal politicians.
 Moreover, the pro-American lobby has the sympathies of the Australian public and of course the Murdoch and other media are behind them as well.
 Once they find a clear target, nothing in Queensland can stand against them, not even with the backing of the Chinese embassy.

-I am not privy to whether that lobby has taken an interest in Drew’s case, but the fact that he has been on television and has found a pro-bono QC does mean they will know about the case and will have looked carefully whether it can be used for what they want to achieve, which is basically an economic divorce between Australia and China.
+I am not privy to whether the American lobby has taken an interest in Drew’s case, but the fact that he has been on television and has found a pro-bono QC does mean they will know about the case and will have looked carefully whether it can be used for what they want to achieve, which is an economic divorce between Australia and China.
 What will interest them in the case is the possibility of many student protests against the various Confucius Institutes in Australia.
 They will also like other anti-Party activities of students.
 Such protests would probably spell the end of large numbers of Chinese students in Australian universities, which is exactly what the pro-American lobby will want.
 That lobby wouldn’t mind the Chinese being replaced with Indians or any other non-Chinese group.

 So the pro-America lobby might take up Drew’s case if they think that helping him openly win would lead to many more Drews around the country who would take up the mantle of noble human rights activists outraged by actions of the Chinese leadership.

 Personally, I feel ambivalent about this.
-I am ultimately on the side of the West, and thus also the Americans, but I deplore the anti-China sentiments that have been whipped up in Australia and do not think that the West or the Americans are morally superior to the Chinese.
+I am ultimately on the side of the West, but I deplore the anti-China sentiments that have been whipped up in Australia and do not think that the West or the Americans are morally superior to the Chinese.
 The Chinese should be our friends and trading partners, not rivals.
 However, I also do not like the lobby activities of the Chinese embassy in Australia, am highly critical of UQ management, and ultimately will go along with the pro-American lobby, albeit grudgingly.
 The Americans might be bullies, but they are my bullies.

 Anyhow, the question then becomes whether the American lobby really will take up Drew’s case.

 How would they help Drew?
 They would go after UQ management personally and in a quite threatening way.
-Just as Hoj operates by having his police dogs go after any of his enemies on campus, making up bogus accusations simply because he can, so too do the Americans operate, but far nastier.
+Just as Hoj operates by having his police dogs go after any of his enemies on campus, making up bogus accusations simply because they can, so too do the Americans operate, but far nastier.
 They could for instance simply write him a letter, subtly warning that they are thinking of investigating his personal financial ties with the Chinese embassy, as well as the ties with the Chinese of the various property-owning entities that the UQ maffia as a whole has.
-They could whisper about “tax evasion”, “rules on foreign ownership”, “abuse of privileged information”, etc.
+They could whisper about “tax evasion”, “rules on foreign ownership”, “abuse of privileged information”, etc. They could do lots of other things: the Americans are really good at achieving tactical objectives.

 The pro-Americans could thus credibly threaten Hoj personally with a life in prison, and they could similarly threaten UQ’s management with economic oblivion.
 That’s how they operate.
 The worst Hoj can do is get rid of people on the UQ campus.
 The worst the Americans can do is have you tortured non-stop in a prison.
 Just look at Julian Assange, a Queensland boy who fell foul of the interests of the American establishment.
+Of course it is unlikely any of this would be relevant in this case, but one should not underestimate the ability of the Americans to be nasty to those in their way.

 The pro-American lobby could similarly out-muscle the Brisbane elites, though they would not want it to truly come to an open confrontation.
-Rather, the pro-American lobby would want to slowly sever the Australian-Chinese ties, and anti-China demonstrations on university campuses sound like exactly the sort of stepping stone that would suit them fine.
+Rather, the pro-American lobby would want to slowly sever the Australian-Chinese ties on the sly.
+Anti-Party demonstrations on university campuses would suit them fine.

 How could the case develop?

 UQ’s management will also have made the deductions and calculations I make above.
 They will be very cognisant of the threat of the pro-American lobby.
 Since they have former army people in their own ranks (like Maurie McNarn), they will have been sounding out their contacts on what the pro-American lobby thinks of the case.
-They will have been trying to convince that lobby that Drew is a random missile who cant be trusted and who is a menace to every interest group, including the Americans.
+They will have been trying to convince that lobby that Drew is a random missile who can’t be trusted and who is a menace to every interest group, including the Americans.
 UQ management has the advantage in that they know people in this lobby personally and can thus whisper into their ears directly.
-Drew wont know the key players in this lobby personally, and his supporters who do know them will be unlikely to allow him to directly talk to the key players in that lobby.
+Drew won’t know the key players in this lobby personally, and his supporters who do know them will be unlikely to allow him to directly talk to the key players in that lobby.

-Yet, despite their ability to liaise directly with the American lobby, UQ management has lost the visual image of Drew’s case, which is that his case is about the influence of Chinese influences on the campus of an Australian university.
+Yet, despite their ability to liaise directly with the American lobby, UQ management has lost the visual image around Drew’s case, which is that his case is about the influence of the Chinese Communist Party on the campus of an Australian university.
 However much the pro-American lobby might be personal buddies with UQ management, they will not want an open loss of Drew’s campaign, whatever they think about him personally.
 Their personal friendship with people in UQ’s management might make them hesitate about forcing those friends to openly lose, but if they take an interest, they won’t want Drew to be seen to lose either.

 Perhaps this is hence what they will decide: suspend Drew from the Senate and meanwhile take no actions against him of any kind, allowing him to continue studying and speaking out on campus, meanwhile threatening him with ongoing investigations that “monitor his future activities”.
 They will hope that this shuts him up or, even better, gets him to move on.